Insights in your inbox

 • Helps in the selection of suitable people for different work roles at different stages of a process.

-• Clarify that what tools, equipment, technology, and other resources are required to complete a process.
+• Clarify what tools, equipment, technology, and other resources are required to complete a process.

 • Clarifies whether or not your current processes are cumbersome and need to be simplified, streamlined, and automated.

 There may be complexities associated with new processes and technology integrations.
-Most of the time, organizations encounter difficulties during implementation because they failed to do the work of uncovering current state processes and technology.
+Most of the time, organizations encounter difficulties during implementation because they fail to do the work of uncovering current state processes and technology.
 Without process maps, you are adding another layer of complexity by adding another technology solution to a problem you haven’t fully identified or defined.
+By utilizing process mapping, you can accurately identify and understand your current processes and technology, ensuring a smoother implementation of new solutions.

 In conclusion